-Through transformative therapeutic work and individualized and group support, our residents works towards independent living.
+Through transformative therapeutic work and individual and group support, our residents work towards independent living.
 Our individualized program includes professional development, academic reengagement, and character building experiences that teach a myriad of skills and create pathways for successful life habits.
 These experiences, along with enrichment opportunities, promote emotional growth, personal value, and life purpose.

 What we work with

 • Academic struggles